Food Booth Operation - Request for Proposals

 Food Booth - Request for Proposals

 Operators of food booths will be responsible for all equipment in the booth for the purposes of Food sales.
 The Fairgrounds will be responsible for the infrastructure of the building including power, water, sewer, and building exterior.
-All sales through the food booths will be charged a 20% commission if for profit and proposed 17% commission with valid non-profit paperwork, plus applicable garbage and electrical fees.
+The booth is fully operational in it’s current state and a preferred menu will be provided.
+All sales through the food booths will be charged a 20% commission, plus applicable garbage and electrical fees whether for profit or non-profit.

 Back to